Eulalio Villavicencio and Gliceria Marella Villavicencio

 Her passion in supporting the revolution against the Spaniards, and later the Americans, was inflamed by the death of her husband, Don Eulalalio Villavicencio in February 1898.
 He was incarcerated by the Spaniards along with Pablo Ocampo and Dr. Ariston Bautista for supporting the Katipunan and the revolutionary movement.

 Gliceria and her husband strongly sympathized with the Revolutionary movement.
 They closely followed the events leading to the Revolution and helped disseminate propaganda literature (including the fiery periodical La Solidaridad) that roused the people to action.
-They also donated P18,000 to Rizal in 1892 as a spontaneous and personal tribute to the propaganda movement.

 When the Americans grabbed the inevitable victory of the Philippine Revolution against Spain from the Filipino insurgents, Gliceria remained active in the struggle against the new conquerors.
 She supported General Miguel Malvar, who under overwhelming odds stubbornly continued the war against the Americans forcibly transferred her whole family to Manila under heavy guard.
 They confiscated her pro9perties and turned her home into an army hospital.
 Later, however, realizing the family’s prestige and the respect which the towns-people of Taal had for her, the American army were forced to return her family to Taal.